About the Iowa Department of Education Director

 Director Brad Buck

-Dr. Brad Buck has been appointed by Governor Terry Branstad to serve as director of the Iowa Department of Education.
+Dr. Brad Buck was appointed by Governor Terry Branstad in 2013 to serve as director of the Iowa Department of Education.
 Buck, a longtime educator and school administrator, was born and raised in Cedar Rapids.
 He is a first-generation college graduate in his family.

 Buck is an innovative leader and collaborator with the right skills to implement the landmark education reform package passed by the 2013 Legislature.
 As director, he is focused on helping Iowa’s education system implement this important work in a way that respects and supports both the individuality of Iowa communities and the vision and priorities set at the state level.